 All of my friends who have gone through divorce often look back and say, “Where did it all go wrong?
 We were so in love at one point.”
 A lot of the time there is not a single event or item at which to point a finger.

 Truth be told, most relationships that struggle start out as a slow and inconspicuous fade.
-There may be a defining point of no return (infidelity, someone leaving, or some other impasse), but it is often the case of things left unsaid or difficulties that weren’t dealt with until it was too late.
+There may be a defining point of no return, but it is often the case of things left unsaid or difficulties that weren’t dealt with until it was too late.

 Really, marriage is one of the most important areas in life where expectations need to be close to reality.
 When we don’t have intentional conversations about what each person expects, that is a recipe for disaster.
 In very few areas in life is that more clear than marriage.